 Design principles and best practices for authentication and authorization

 By connecting Cognite Data Fusion (CDF) to your identity provider (IdP), you can use the IdP framework to manage access to CDF data securely.
-We currently support Microsoft's Azure Active Directory (Azure AD).
+We currently support Microsoft's Microsoft Entra ID (formerly Azure Active Directory).

 Design principles: OpenID Connect and CDF

-This section outlines the design principles for using Azure AD's OpenID Connect implementation to manage access to CDF.
+This section outlines the design principles for using Microsoft Entra ID's OpenID Connect implementation to manage access to CDF.

 Authentication and applications